tmmni/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator
-Just a short code for your password needs with all the usual conditions
+Just a short code for your password needs with special characters, numbers and uppercase letters to strengthen your password.